zowe/docs-site/docs/user-guide/generate-certificates.md

 ### Next steps after PKCS12 setup

 When using a Zowe-generated certificate, you will be challenged by your browser when logging in to Zowe to accept Zowe's untrusted certificate authority.
-Depending on the browser you are using there are different ways to proceed.
+Depending on the browser you are using, there are different ways to proceed.
 See next steps about how to [import the PKCS12 certificate to your brower](./import-certificates#import-your-pkcs12-certificate).

 ## Create a JCERACFKS certificate